 Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors In addition to remuneration received as officers of the company, executive directors receive the following : a.
 Transportation allowance, paid monthly b.
 Per diem c.
 Directors' bonus which is paid out yearly, after approval of the audited financial statements.
-5,000 per mol b.
-Per diem of P meeting atter c.
-All directors s bonus pool w 5% of audited 10,000 for every Non-Executive Directors a.
+5,000 per mon b.
+Per diem of P meeting atten c.
+All directors sh bonus pool wh 5% of audited 10,000 for every Non-Executive Directors a.
 Transportation allowance, paid monthly b.
-Per diem c.
-Directors' bonus which is paid out yearly, after approval of the audited financial statements.
-P5,000 per m b.
-Per diem of P meeting atter c.
-All directors sl bonus pool w 5% of audited 10,000 for every
+Per diem a.
+Transportatior P5,000 per mo c.
+Directors' bonus which is paid out yearly, after approval of the audited financial statements. b.
+Per diem of P 10,000 for every meeting attended. c.
+All directors share in the directors' bonus pool which is computed as 5% of audited net income of the parent company after tax and bonus